ef-labs/nanoprofiler/README.md

 How to compile the source code?
 -------------------------------
-Do the following steps before opening NanoProfiler.sln in Visual Studio 2015 +
+Do the following steps before opening NanoProfiler2.sln in Visual Studio 2015 +

 - git clone
 - cd src